sivaganeshan/defi_staking_frontend/README.md

 1. All the staked amount of ETH (or) RONE will be transferred to your ETH account, post confirming unstake.

 #### How to Collect rewards
-1. Rewards as per APY will be calculated and executed on smartcontract on every monday evening(Rewards will be distributed in RONE token).
+1. Rewards as per APY will be calculated and executed on smartcontract ( Every monday evening ,Rewards will be distributed in RONE token).
 2. All the rewards will be transferred to your ETH account, post confirming collect rewards.

 ETH stake demo Video : https://www.dropbox.com/s/7c08lln0iwvsfie/ETH_stake_on%20personalsite.mov?dl=0